-Approximately 15 percent of dogs and cats become lost each year and only 85 percent return home.
-Likewise, 40 to 60 percent of animals in shelters are not strays but instead lost pets.
+Approximately 15 percent of dogs and cats become lost each year, and only 85 percent return home.
+You can use a microchip service to keep your cat from being one of the 40 to 60 percent of animals in shelters who are not strays but instead lost pets.
 Research has shown microchipping your pet increases the chance you will be reunited.

 About HomeAgain® Pet Recovery Service